7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Commands/Linux-Users-And-Group-Commands.md

 # Beware editing the sudoer file
 # Don't have no passwords, just don't - sudo + password are also a way of prevent you from just ruining your filesystem - you have to stop and enter a password before an action
 visudo
+# For specific command without a password for sudo for a user
+$username ALL=NOPASSWD:/$path/$to/$bin

 # Passwords
 # Edit the /etc/passwd file, will prompt for nano, vim-* so